 The song created global fascination — but what is it about?

 Perhaps the most dynamic vocalist in grunge and one of its most mysterious songwriting talents, Chris Cornell died Wednesday night of unknown causes.
 He left behind a litany of hits that encompasses the doom-laden alt rock of Temple of the Dog, and the power rock of Audioslave.
 But no track he ever penned created the same global fascination as Soundgarden's "Black Hole Sun."

 Cornell claimed he wrote the song to play with lyrics.
-"Lyrically it's probably the closest to me just playing with words for words' sake, of anything I've written," he once said, according to a reprinted version of an article from Request magazine in 1996.
+"Lyrically it's probably the closest to me just playing with words for words' sake, of anything I've written," he once said, according to an interview he gave to Request magazine back in 1996.
 "I guess it worked for a lot of people who heard it, but I have no idea how you'd begin to take that one literally."

 Despite that claim, he's since helped unpack layers of meaning from the disjointed bars he slammed together, all stemming from his fascination with the misheard phrase "Black Hole Sun."

 What is the meaning of “Black Hole Sun”?

 "I had misheard a news anchor, and I thought he said 'black hole sun,' but he said something else," Cornell once tole Entertainment Weekly.
 "It created this image in my brain and I thought it would be an amazing song title...
 That was a title that came before music, so the music was the inspiration that came from the images created by those words."

 The song's twisted music video further illustrates this seemingly hopeless fantasy, revealing the darkness hidden underneath the smiling face of idyllic, white-picket fence American life.
 By the third verse, Cornell is seeking escape from this seemingly nameless, but inescapable doom: "Hang my head, drown my fear/ Till you all just disappear."